Skip to main content Skip to page footer

 For us, ESG is not a nice-to-have, but a firm conviction.

-As part of the BayernLB Group, we endeavor to establish a uniform understanding of sustainability.
-Our sustainability and environmental policy forms the foundation of our sustainability management and, in particular, provides the framework for our ESG strategy.
+As part of the BayernLB Group, we pursue a common sustainability strategy.
+The group-wide sustainability and environmental policy sets clear standards for environmental and climate protection, social responsibility, and transparency.
+Together, we are working to minimize environmental and climate risks and actively shape a sustainable future.
+This forms the foundation of our sustainability management and particularly sets the framework for our ESG strategy.

 Environment